AS Strasbourg

 Association Sportive de Strasbourg is a French football club from the city of Strasbourg in the Alsace region of France.
-It was formed in 1920 by the union of FV Straßburg, a German club founded in 1890 when the city was part of the German Empire, and Strasbourger FC Donar, founded in 1899.
-The team has played in both French and German football leagues, as the political fortunes of the region have changed.
+It was formed in 1920 by the merging of two different club, which FV Straßburg, a German club founded in 1890 when the city was part of the German Empire, and Strasbourger FC Donar, founded in 1899.
+The team has played in both French and German football league system, as the political fortunes of the region have changed.